Information and resources about Health Care and Disability Issues for Veterans and Military personnel in Pennsylvania.

 How to apply for VA health care

-Information on how to apply for VA health care benefits as a Veteran or service member.
+Information from the United States Department of Veterans Affairs on how to apply for VA health care benefits as a Veteran or service member.

 Veterans Benefits Applications